By Elvira Kras on Mar 30, 2021

 Known as SB 973, the law requiring California employers with more than 100 nationwide employees to submit certain wage information to the state was signed into law in September with the first annual reporting deadline set for March 31.
 Businesses covered by the law must submit W-2 wage information and hours worked for their California...

-By Chris Braham, Yesenia M. Gallegos, Elvira Kras, Ellen M. Bronchetti and Kristin E. Michaels on Feb 3, 2021
+By Chris Braham, Yesenia M. Gallegos, Elvira Kras and Ellen M. Bronchetti on Feb 3, 2021

 Posted In Employee Benefits, Employment, Health and Welfare Plans, Labor, Privacy and Data Security